The director of The Queen, My Beautiful Laundrette & more talks about new movie Tamara Drewe

 His latest is Tamara Drewe, based on Posy Simmonds’ graphic novel which itself was loosely inspired by Thomas Hardy’s Far From The Madding Crowd.
 Featuring Gemma Arterton (Prince of Persia), Dominic Cooper (Mamma Mia!), the movie tells the story of Tamara Drewe as she returns to the Dorset village where she grew up.

 Having left as an awkward teenager she has transformed into a smouldering femme fatale with a glamorous job and a new nose, kicking up a storm of envy, lust and gossip wherever she goes.
 Torn between two lovers Tamara is the ultimate modern girl but her story of love and confusion is timeless.

+Did the appeal for making Tamara Drewe simply come from the graphic novel, or the Dorset setting you evidently know so well?
 “I thought it was funny and sexy, but the truth is after a time you start to realise how complex things are.
 One of the unconscious things might well have been to do with Dorset.
 I’ve learnt a lot about the countryside, so I’m sure that was all going on in my unconscious in some way.”